“Death is so impersonal. It needs a grand gesture to give it meaning.”

 Despite all the brutality – which, in fairness, is more psychological than physical – this is an unfeasibly elegant movie.
 The spectacular locations and careful costuming are certainly a factor, but special mention should be of the languid cinematography.
 The sex scene between Terri Hall and Zebedy Colt is particularly relevant here; shot entirely in extreme close-up, the camera crawls slowly over barely identifiable body parts, bestowing an abstract, almost dream-like, quality on an emotionally-charged encounter.
 The omnipresent classical soundtrack, by turns menacing and ethereal, also contributes enormously to the general air of demented refinement.

 In addition to the films technical aspects, the central performances are also excellent.
-In fact, it’s hard to imagine anyone playing these roles.
+In fact, it’s hard to imagine anyone else playing these roles.
 Gillis, widely regarded as the best dramatic actor of the period, and particularly adept at playing psychotic characters, is perfectly cast as the doomed sadist.
 And the doe-eyed Terri Hall, not generally known for her thespian qualities, is utterly convincing as the victimised ingénue.
 Of course, the utter horror on her face as her luxurious hair is cut brutally short prior to the films climax, may not be entirely feigned.

 The Story of Joanna remains a classic example of porno-chic, of a period when (some) adult films were made with both grand artistic aspirations and the desire for mainstream credibility